McDonald944/AirgeadCompoundInterestCalculator/README.md

 * **C++ Documentation (cppreference.com):** A constant and invaluable resource for understanding language features and standard library components.
 * **Online Forums (Stack Overflow, Reddit):** Useful for researching specific issues and seeing how others have approached similar problems.
-* **Potential Addition: Google Test Documentation:** As I plan to implement unit testing, I'll be adding the Google Test documentation to my resources.

 ## Transferable Skills